llvm/circt/docs/RationaleFSM.md

 In the contrast, to comply with the HW semantics, `fsm.hw_instance` directly consumes inputs and generates results.
 The operand and result types must align with the type of the referenced `fsm.machine`.
-In a HW context, *trigger*s are implicilty initiated by the processors of `fsm.hw_instance`.
+In a HW context, *trigger*s are implicitly initiated by the processors of `fsm.hw_instance`.
 The following MLIR code shows an example of instantiating the same state machine in HW IRs:

 ```mlir